-There’s thousands upon thousands of different real estate markets in the world.
-For example, the Bangkok property market has entirely different dynamics, drivers, and prospects than Boston’s or Berlin’s.
+There are thousands upon thousands of different real estate markets in the world.
+For example, the Bangkok real estate market has entirely different dynamics, drivers, and prospects than Boston’s or Berlin’s.

-As such, foreign property is usually not correlated to stocks and real estate in your home country.
+As such, foreign real estate is usually not correlated to stocks and real estate in your home country.
 You also get the benefit of cash flow.
 You can put your property to work and generate income by renting it out rather than letting your assets sit in a safe.